chestm007/py_build_server/README.md

 #         interval: 10                  # (O) minutes between repo checks (only needed if polling)
 #         remote: origin                # (O) remote name to fetch (default: origin)
 #         branch: branch_to_release     # (O) if set, dont upload unless on this branch
+#         tests:                        # (O) if set, run all tests listed here
+#             - framework: nosetest     #     framework to use, currently supports nosetest only
+#               dir: /path/to/test/dir  #     path to run the tests from (as though your on cli)
 #         twine_conf:                   # this whole section of options are optional, but you will need
 #                                       # to supply user/pass or pypirc file
 #             username: user            # (O) username to authenticate to repository as